Microsoft/IntuneDocs.pt-pt/intune/fundamentals/in-development.md

 search.appverid: MET150
 ms.custom: seodec18
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 3720b0b9a67f0c3462993feef4162ef35f7f3f92
+ms.openlocfilehash: 796439581ca0ae91e788a91ab0bc2ef8f6019626
-ms.sourcegitcommit: d1b36501186e867355843ddd67c795ade800b76a
+ms.sourcegitcommit: 01fb3d844958a0e66c7b87623160982868e675b0
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 10/31/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73182934"
+ms.locfileid: "74199349"
 ---
-# <a name="in-development-for-microsoft-intune---november-2019"></a>Em desenvolvimento para Microsoft Intune – novembro de 2019
+# <a name="in-development-for-microsoft-intune---december-2019"></a>In development for Microsoft Intune - December 2019

-Para ajudar na preparação e no planejamento, esta página lista as atualizações da interface do usuário do Intune e os recursos que estão em desenvolvimento, mas ainda não foram lançados.
-Além das informações nesta página:
+To help in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
+In addition to the information on this page:

-- Se prevemos que você precisará tomar medidas antes de uma alteração, publicaremos uma postagem complementar no centro de mensagens do Office.
+- If we anticipate that you'll need to take action before a change, we'll publish a complementary post in Office message center.
-- Quando um recurso entra em produção, seja uma visualização ou geralmente disponível, a descrição do recurso passará dessa [página para as novidades.](whats-new.md)
+- When a feature enters production, whether it's a preview or generally available, the feature description will move from this page to [What's new](whats-new.md).
-- Esta página e a página [novidades](whats-new.md) são atualizadas periodicamente.
+- This page and the [What's new](whats-new.md) page are updated periodically.
 Volte a consultar posteriormente para obter mais atualizações.
-- Consulte o [roteiro de Microsoft 365](https://www.microsoft.com/microsoft-365/roadmap?rtc=2&filters=EMS) para resultados estratégicos e cronogramas.
+- Refer to the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?rtc=2&filters=EMS) for strategic deliverables and timelines.

 > [!NOTE]
-> Esta página reflete nossas expectativas atuais sobre os recursos do Intune em uma versão futura.
-As datas e os recursos individuais podem mudar.
-Esta página não descreve todos os recursos no desenvolvimento.
+> This page reflects our current expectations about Intune capabilities in a future release.
+Dates and individual features might change.
+This page doesn't describe all features in development.

-**RSS feed**: descubra quando essa página é atualizada copiando e colando a seguinte URL em seu leitor de feed: `https://docs.microsoft.com/api/search/rss?search=%22in+development+-+microsoft+intune%22&locale=en-us`
+**RSS feed**: Find out when this page is updated by copying and pasting the following URL into your feed reader: `https://docs.microsoft.com/api/search/rss?search=%22in+development+-+microsoft+intune%22&locale=en-us`

 <!--
 ## What's coming to Intune in the Azure portal